umams2002/Uma-NW-getting-started/PUBLISH.md

 ## 1. Set Up GitHub Pages

 1. Go to your forked repository on GitHub.
 2. Click on the "Settings" tab.
+You may have to click the three dots - It's all the way to the right.
+See Screenshots below.
 3. Scroll down to the "GitHub Pages" section.
 4. Under the "Source" dropdown, select the branch you want to publish (e.g., "main" or "master").
 5. Click on the "Save" button.